pecknigel/learning-resources/tenets.md

 ## There’s Nothing To Prove

-Except to yourself.
+Except to yourself?
 But we’re bored of cliches.

 Aren’t we?